 - 1. Civil rights laws protect the rights of applicants and residents to equal treatment by the Housing Authority in operating its programs.
 It is the policy of the Houston Housing Authority (HHA) to comply with all Civil Rights laws now in effect and subsequently enacted, including, but not limited to: - a.
 Title VI of the Civil Rights Act of 1964, which forbids discrimination on the basis of race, color, religion, national origin or sex; - b.
 Title VIII of the Civil Rights Act of 1968 (as amended by the 1974 HCDA and the Fair Housing Amendments Act of 1988), which extends protection against discrimination based on disability and familial status, and spell out forms of prohibited discrimination; Executive Order 11063, - c.
 Section 504 of the Rehabilitation Act of 1973, which describes specific housing rights of persons with disabilities; - d.
 Age Discrimination Act of 1975; - e.
-Title II of the Americans with Disabilities Act, otherwise Section 504 and the Fair Housing Amendments govern (Title II deals with common areas and public space, not living units.) - f.
+Titles II and III of the Americans with Disabilities Act of 1990, otherwise Section 504 of the Rehabilitation Act, and the Fair Housing Amendments govern (Title II deals with common areas and public space, not living units.); - f.
+Other equal opportunity provisions listed in 24 CFR 5.105; - g.
 Any applicable State laws or local ordinances. - 2.
 The HHA will not discriminate because of race, color, sexual orientation, national origin, sex, religion, familial status, or disability in the leasing, rental, occupancy, use, or other disposition of housing or related facilities, including land that is part of a development under the HHA's jurisdiction covered by a public housing Annual Contributions Contract with HUD. - 3.
 HHA will not deny admission to otherwise qualified applicants because of their membership in some group to which negative behavior may be imputed (e.g., families with children born to unmarried parents or families whose head of household or spouse is a student).
-Instead, each applicant who is a member of a particular group will be treated as an individual based on his or her attributes and behavior. - 4.
-HHA will offer units only in the order prescribed by this policy, since any other method violates the rights of applicants.
+Instead, each applicant who is a member of a particular group will be treated as an individual based on his or her attributes and behavior.

+4. HHA will offer units only in the order prescribed by this policy, since any other method violates the rights of applicants.